youurayy/console/README.md

     + added
     * fixed

-Changes in 1.18.2 (21 Jun 2017)
+Changes in 1.18.2 (30 Aug 2017)

     !
 Display an error dialog when seeking settings of an undefined tab.
+    !
+Detect if ConsoleZ is hooked (ConsoleHook/ConsoleHook32).
     + "New Tab" button in tabs area.
     + Save "Switch On/Off Transparency" state.
     * Fix startup directory consistency.
-    * Fix last process ID attached to the console.
+    * Fix retrieving of last process ID attached to the console.
     * Fix sliders in transparency settings dialog.
-    * Refresh tab title when last process ID attached to the console has changed.
+    * Refresh tab title when last process ID attached to the console changes.
+    * Fix bing image copyright displayed into status bar.

 Changes in 1.18.1 (27 Mar 2017)